DFE-Digital/register-early-career-teachers/documentation/service-rules/appropriate-body-users.md

 ---
 ### View records for early career teachers that are already registered

-They can view historical records for ECTs they have claimed in a list on their Appropriate body account homepage.
+They (Appropriate Bodies) can view historical records for ECTs they have claimed in a list on their Appropriate body account homepage.

 They can also view their appropriate body ID.
 This is referred to later